-4.1 User attributes and VOs
+4.1 User preferences

 If you have multiple user IDs or are a member of multiple Unix Groups on the target system, you may wish to control the user attributes that are used when invoking UCC.
-Also, when using UCC with infrastructures that run a SAML-enabled VO server such as UVOS, there are additional options for specifying the VO server, your VO etc. Please see [?] section for details about the VO support.

-Here is a list of options related to user attributes and VOs.
+Here is a list of options related to user attributes.